On $X$-coordinates of Pell equations which are repdigits: Introduction

 Here, we apply the method from \cite{LAA}, together with an explicit estimate on the absolute value of the largest integer solution to an elliptic equation and prove the following result. \begin{theorem} Let $b\ge 2$ be fixed.
 Let $d\geq 2$ be squarefree and let $(X_n,Y_n):=(X_n(d),Y_n(d))$ be the $n$th positive integer solution of the Pell equation $X^2-dY^2=1$.
 If the Diophantine equation

 has two positive integer solutions $(n,a,m)$, then

 \end{theorem}

-The proof proceeds in two cases according to wether $n$ is even or odd.
+The proof proceeds in two cases according to whether $n$ is even or odd.
 If $n$ is even, we reduce the problem to the study of integer points on some elliptic curves of a particular form.
-Here, we use an upper bound on the na\"{\i}ve height of the largest such point due to Baker.
+Here, we use an upper bound on the naive height of the largest such point due to Baker.
 When $n$ is odd, we use lower bounds for linear forms in complex and $p$-adic logarithms.
-For a nonzero integer $k$ and a prime $p$ we use $\nu_p(k)$ for the exact exponent of $p$ in the factorization of $k$.
+For a number field ${\mathbb K}$, a nonzero algebraic number $\eta\in {\mathbb K}$ and a prime ideal $\pi$ of ${\mathcal O}_{\mathbb K}$, we use $\nu_\pi(\eta)$ for the exact exponent of $\pi$ in the factorization in prime ideals of the principal fractional ideal $\eta {\mathcal O}_{\mathbb K}$ generated by $\eta$ in ${\mathbb K}$.
+When ${\mathbb K}={\mathbb Q}$ is the field of rational numbers and $\pi$ is some prime number $p$, then $\nu_p(\eta)$ coincides with the exponent of $p$ in the factorization of the rational number $\eta$.